kami-blue/client/README.md

 ## Installing

-The `master` branch of KAMI is a 1.12.2 Forge mod.
-Start by downloading the latest version of [1.12.2 Forge](https://files.minecraftforge.net/).
+The 1.12.2 version of KAMI is a Forge mod.
+Start by downloading the latest version of [1.12.2 Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html).
 1. Install Forge
 2. Navigate to your `.minecraft` directory.
    * **Linux**: `~/.minecraft`